Skip to content

 Neil Chilson

-Neil Chilson is a senior research fellow for technology and innovation at Stand Together Trust where he spearheads the Trust’s efforts to foster an environment that encourages innovation and the individual and societal progress it makes possible.
-He is also author of the book, Getting Out of Control: Emergent Leadership in a Complex World.
+Prior to the Abundance Institute, Chilson was a senior research fellow at the Center for Growth and Opportunity.
+He joined CGO from major philanthropic community Stand Together where he spearheaded ST’s efforts to foster an environment that encourages innovation and the individual and societal progress it makes possible.

-Prior to joining STT, Chilson was the Federal Trade Commission’s (FTC) chief technologist.
+Previously, Chilson was the Federal Trade Commission’s (FTC) chief technologist.
 In this capacity, he focused on understanding the economics of privacy, convening a workshop on informational injury, and establishing the FTC’s Blockchain Working Group, among other things.
 Prior to his appointment, Chilson was an adviser to then-Acting FTC Chairman Maureen K. Ohlhausen.
 In both roles he advised Chairman Ohlhausen and worked with commission staff on nearly every major technology-related case, report, workshop, and proceeding.
 Chilson practiced telecommunications law at Wilkinson Barker Knauer, LLP before joining the FTC in January 2014.

 Chilson holds a law degree from the George Washington University Law School and a master’s degree in computer science from the University of Illinois, Urbana-Champaign.
 He received his bachelor’s degree in computer science from Harding University.